marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

    :Full example: getValue('decisions', 'playerNr='+playerNr+' and period='+period, 'someVariable');

 This function retrieves a single value from the database.
+NB: the 'simple' example will return the value from the current player in the current period.

 :Function: getValues()